- When should I begin using BOTOX or Dysport?

 BOTOX® Cosmetic & Dysport® FAQs

-Learn the answers to frequently asked questions about BOTOX® at our Orlando medical spa.
+Learn the answers to frequently asked questions about BOTOX® at our Orlando medical spa for facial rejuvenation.
 This information also applies to Dysport®, which is closely related to BOTOX Cosmetic and provides similar benefits.

 Note: This information is not intended to be taken as medical advice; it is based on Dr. Kenrick Spence's many years of experience treating thousands of patients with BOTOX at his Orlando facial plastic surgery practice.

 To take the first step to achieving smoother, rejuvenated skin with Dysport or BOTOX Cosmetic in Orlando, request a consultation online.
-Or, call the Hillcrest Dermatology & Plastic Surgery at (407) 999-2585, and our knowledgeable staff will be happy to help you.
+Or, call Hillcrest Plastic Surgery at (407) 999-2585, and our knowledgeable staff will be happy to help you.

 BOTOX Cosmetic & Dysport Questions Answered by Dr. Spence